Frequently Asked Questions: CTE

-Typically juniors and seniors from the nine component school districts in Oswego County who are interested in pursuing career training as part of their high school experience are eligible to enroll in our CTE programs.
+High school students from the nine component school districts in Oswego County who are interested in pursuing career training as part of their high school experience are eligible to enroll in our CTE programs.
 Contact your high school guidance counselor to arrange for a visit to our center and learn more about the opportunities available.

 Do students have to qualify for participation in CTE programs?

 Students should exhibit positive school attendance and conduct at their home schools, while remaining in good academic standing.
 Some CTE programs may require additional application criteria.
 Please review with your home school guidance counselor for details.

 Can students earn a Regents diploma while attending a CiTi Career and Technical Education program?

 Yes.
 Students enrolled in a CTE program at the CiTi are eligible to earn either an Advanced Regents diploma, Regents diploma, local diploma or an IEP diploma.
 The CTE programs also provide students with a chance to earn high school credits toward graduation.
 Opportunities are also available to earn college credits through certain programs.